-As the sun rises on 26 January, we take the time to:
+Each year as the sun rises on 26 January, we remember to:

 - reflect on the strength and resilience of First Nations Australians.

 WugulOra is a free event open to the public.
 Everyone is welcome to attend this unique event, so if you haven’t experienced this symbolic event before, make sure you plan to attend in 2023.

 The WugulOra Morning Ceremony is always held at Headland Stage, Barangaroo Reserve.
 Barangaroo is named after a Cammeraygal woman, who was a powerful leader of her people at the time of European colonisation.
 Her story is an important and empowering part of our shared history – not only for First Nations Australians, but for the entire nation.

 Browse photos from the WugulOra Morning Ceremony 2022.

 The Smoking Ceremony flame recognises the survival of the world’s oldest culture.
 Lit on Me-Mel (also known as Goat Island), the flame burns through the night and then travels to Barangaroo on 26 January.

 A Smoking Ceremony is an ancient ritual where native leaves are burnt to produce smoke.
 Depending on the leaves used, the smoke:

 - pays respect to the land and sea of country